CrunchyData/postgres-operator/docs/github/pgo-yaml-configuration.md

 In *pgo.yaml*, you will need to configure your storage configurations depending on which storage you are wanting to use for Operator provisioning of Persistent Volume Claims.
 The examples below are provided as a sample.
+In all the examples you are free to change the *Size* to meet your requirements of Persistent Volume Claim size.

 ### HostPath Example

+HostPath is provided for simple testing and use cases where you only intend to run on a single
+Linux host for your Kubernetes cluster.

 ```
   hostpathstorage: